We Now Know Exactly What the Trump-Backed Arizona “Audit” Is Going to Do

 Logan, whose work pretending to hand-tabulate the ballots and checking for bamboo fibers in ballot paper ended three weeks ago, offered very little about what his “recount” and “forensic analysis” had uncovered.
 He instead said that he had much work still to do and that he would save his “irrefutable” evidence for his final report.
-Logan is asking the state senate to issue further subpoenas to the Republican-dominated Maricopa County Board of Supervisors (who have come to see the audit as a dangerous “circus”) and to let him go ahead with a county-wide canvass that the U.S. Department of Justice has warned might violate federal law.
-Indeed, the only other Republican Senator taking part in the hearing, judiciary committee chairman Warren Peterson, made a show of repeatedly insisting that unless Logan is given what he wants the audit will be “incomplete.”
+Logan is asking the state Senate to issue further subpoenas to the Republican-dominated Maricopa County Board of Supervisors (who have come to see the audit as a dangerous “circus”) and to let him go ahead with a countywide canvass that the U.S. Department of Justice has warned might violate federal law.
+Indeed, the only other Republican senator taking part in the hearing, Judiciary Committee Chairman Warren Petersen, made a show of repeatedly insisting that unless Logan is given what he wants, the audit will be “incomplete.”*

 Immediately, the former president urged auditors to release Logan’s report right away and used the hearing to prop up his big lie that the election was stolen, claiming falsely that the “irregularities revealed at the hearing today amount to hundreds of thousands of votes or, many times what is necessary for us to have won.”
 Like all of the little lies that feed the big one, the “irregularities” that Logan and the lawmakers raised were almost immediately debunked on social media, where experts quickly pointed out that audit officials were blowing up totally normal election activity and misreading numbers to falsely insinuate impropriety.